 12. Create a vertical garden

 No room for garden beds?
 No problem!
 Create a vertical wall garden by mounting planters to your fence or patio.
 Or, choose a vertical planter with a built-in drip irrigation kit.
 If you need to move your plants with the sun, select a planter and trellis on wheels so your green babies can enjoy peak light.

 Have a covered porch?
-Maximize floor space by hanging a comfy swing chair or bench.
-Complete the look by hanging plants from macramé plant hangers, and add faux fur toss pillows for a boho vibe.
+Maximize floor space by installing a comfy hanging chair or bench.
+Complete the look by favoring plants in macramé plant pots, and add faux fur toss pillows for a boho vibe.

 Nothing says summer like throwing a few hot dogs on the grill.
 And a small backyard doesn't have to keep you from that quintessential experience!
 Opt for a petite gas grill with folding arms and wheels for easy storage.
-If you're really hurting for space, you can also go for a portable tabletop charcoal grill for your balcony or porch.
+If you're really hurting for space, you can also go for a portable bbq for your balcony or porch.

 Your small backyard may not have room for a large swing set, but that doesn't mean your tot can't enjoy a jungle gym of his own!
-Try a freestanding swing or a classic Little Tikes toddler swing you can hang from a sturdy tree branch or mount under
+Try a freestanding swing or a cool saucer swing like the Luna from Wayfair that you can hang from a sturdy tree branch or mount under a deck.

 Folding furniture is a great way to enjoy a meal outside without taking up precious real estate when it's time to play.
 Look for a set that tucks within itself for easy storage, or consider a balcony dining set for your back porch.

 If you don't have a patio, throw an outdoor rug down on the back of your driveway to designate an outdoor dining area.
 It offers a nice spot to eat without bugs, and you'll save precious grassy space for playing or gardening.